Many beginner fish keepers have felt the shock of approaching their aquarium, only to see one of their fish floating upside down or swimming sideways.

-No matter the cause, the first thing to do – if possible – is to move them to a smaller hospital tank.
+No matter the cause, the first thing to do for swim bladder treatment – if possible – is to move them to a smaller hospital tank.

 Once in the hospital tank, you should treat your betta according to what’s causing their SBD.
 If you’re unsure of the cause, start at the top of the list and work your way down.

 The first step to treating constipation is to fast your fish for 1 to 3 days.
+This means no feeding at all.
 Often the blockage will clear out on its own, and the swim bladder disorder will disappear.

 There’s also some evidence to suggest Epsom salts can help.
-Add one tablespoon of Epsom salts to the tank for every 5 gallons of water.
+Add one tablespoon of Epsom salts to the aquarium for every 5 gallons of water.

-The only way to cure SBD caused by overfeeding is to fast your betta until they start swimming normally again, but for no more than three days.
+The only way to cure swim bladder disorder caused by overfeeding is to fast your betta until they start swimming normally again, but for no more than three days.
 If caused by overfeeding, it will often go away in just a few hours.

 If you’ve fasted them for three days and they still aren’t back to normal, overfeeding probably isn’t the cause.